-The A76F Module is labeled with its own FCC ID.
-If the FCC ID is not visible when the module is installed inside another device, then the outside of the device into which the module is installed must also display a label referring to the enclosed module.
+The BLEMOD1 Module and AW-CU300 Module are labeled with their own FCC ID and IC Certification Number.
+If the FCC ID and IC Certification Numbers are not visible when the module is installed inside another device, then the outside of the device into which the module is installed must also display a label referring to the enclosed module.
 In that case, the final end product must be labeled in a visible area with the following: